Accessibility statement for Boyton Parish Council

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:

-We’ll consider your request and get back to you in 21 days (but usually sooner).
+We’ll consider your request and get back to you in 3 days.

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact the Clerk:
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact: The Parish Clerk on 01566 818110 or firstname.lastname@example.org

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).